alex-vasiliu/iOS-portfolio/README.md

 ## Utilio
 [Utilio](https://omvpetrom.utilio.ro/) is a multi-platform [solution](https://www.romaniajournal.ro/business/new-digital-platform-to-accelerate-growth-in-the-sme-gas-market-through-digital-sales/) dedicated to customers and staff for acquiring natural gas products and managing the account.
 The application contains a public area from where the possible customers can acquire commodities and additional services and an internal area with account for enrolled customers in order to manage their accounts during collaboration.

-##### 🔨 Technologies Used: Swift, CLEAN, FlowX.AI, Socket.IO, Fastlane, REST API, Alamofire, Firebase, Analytics, Push Notifications, Keychain, SwiftLint, Charts, Lottie, SwiftMessages, Zeplin, UnitTest
+##### 🔨 Technologies Used: UIKit, CLEAN, FlowX.AI, Socket.IO, Fastlane, REST API, Alamofire, Firebase, Analytics, Push Notifications, Keychain, SwiftLint, Charts, Lottie, SwiftMessages, Zeplin, UnitTest

 <p align="center">
 <img src="images/utilio.png" width="900" title="Utilio">